 Also, doctors and psychologists will use a list of symptoms to assess if a patient attains diagnostic criteria.

 Depression and religion

-Depression is a disease that can affect anybody, including people with an established faith.
+Depression is an illness that can affect anybody, including people with an established faith.
 Suicide risk does seem to be lower in persons who are actively involved in religious activities compared to those who are not.
 However, any inference of cause and effects is speculative.

-Depressed patients who are engaged in religious groups have reported that they don’t derive comfort from their faith to the same extent, that they don’t feel linked to their faith the way they did and that they have stopped finding energy through their spirituality.
+Depressed patients who are engaged in religious groups have reported that they do not derive comfort from their faith to the same extent, that they do not feel linked to their faith the way they did and that they have stopped finding energy through their spirituality.
 In this regard, the question might arise of whether their depression was caused by a disconnection from religious faith.

 However, based on clinical research, it is usually the other way around.
 Loss of interest, joy and closeness to others are some of the core symptoms of depression.
 This affects all areas of life equally so that patients suffering from depression often lose access to their faith.

 In any case, the assistance of a pastor or church member throughout the period of depression treatment can be helpful and supportive to foster the recovery process.